 Directed consideration of issues in literary and scholarly publishing, including acquisitions, editing, production, indexing, or design.
-Student will work with a faculty member on the production of a monograph, collection, or journal issue.
+Students may work with a faculty member on the production of a monograph, collection, or journal issue.
 (Offered every semester)

 ENGL-3427 Contemporary Literature